rollbear/strong_type/README.md

 * `strong::equality` provides operators `==` and `!=`.
 The strong type can be
   then compared for equality or inequality.

+* `strong::semiregular`.
+This gives you default constructible, move/copy
+  constructible, move/copy assignable and swappable.
+A decent default for many types.

+* `strong::regular`.
+Same as `regular` and also equality comparable.
+A good default base for most types.

 * `strong::ostreamable`, `strong::istreamable`, `strong::iostreamable`, which
   provide the default iostream integrations (as handled by the underlying type.)
 Provide your own operators instead if you prefer that.